-All shook up?
-Ready to retrace the steps of your favorite hunka hunka burnin’ love?
-January 8 would have been Elvis Presley’s 80th birthday.
-And though he has left the building, Elvis remains the King of Rock & Roll, the Godfather of Graceland and an icon whose legend will live on forever.
+Although Elvis left the building on August 16, 1977, he remains the King of Rock & Roll, the Godfather of Graceland and an icon whose legend will live on forever.
 Here’s where you would have seen Elvis Presley in Los Angeles way back when … and a few where you can honor his memory today.
 (Yes, at least one of them involves a peanut butter and banana sandwich.)

 Beverly Wilshire Hotel – Beverly Hills